foreverphoenix/the-phoenix-flavour/content/skyforge/introduction/_index.md

 ### Comparison to TPF

-While I described this Beginner's Guide as the successor to my old manual guide, it is, in fact, quite different in various regards.
+While I described the Skyforge project as the successor to my old manual guide, it is, in fact, quite different in various regards.

 A traditional manual modding guide is intended to talk you through the creation of a <u>complete setup</u>.
-This is what TPF did and it is what the STEP guide and what Lexy's LOTD still do.
-The Core Module of my Beginner's Guide is closest to that experience; however, it will not yield anything close to a complete setup.
+This is what TPF did and it is what the STEP guide and Lexy's LOTD still do.
+My Beginner's Guide is closest to that experience; however, it will not yield anything close to a complete setup.
 Quite the opposite: It will aid you in building a solid foundation for your own setup which you need to build yourself while teaching you (many of) the necessary skills to do so.

 The obvious advantage is that you are not tied to a guide writer's preferences.
 With an emphasis on explaining the underlying reasons for taking certain steps and going through certain processes, my instructions here are both more elaborate but also require more active thinking and memorising on the part of the reader.